cloudmesh/cloudmesh-pi-burn/README.md

                     [--wifipassword=PSK]
                     [--format]

-        This is a comprehensif cuntion that not only can format the SDCard, but also initializes it with specific falues
+        This command  not only can format the SDCard, but also initializes it with specific values

     cms burn sdcard [TAG...] [--device=DEVICE] [--dryrun]